revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-- In python, to delete a folder, we can use os.rmdir() method.
+> - In python, to delete a folder, we can use os.rmdir() method.
+> - This os.rmdir() methos is used delete only the empty folders.

 ```python
 import os